-OPEB discount rate - The discount rate of 7.5% was used to measure the total OPEB liability.
-This discount rate was based on the long-term expected rate of return on OPEB plan investments of 7.5%.
-The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that school districts contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+A discount rate of 7.15% was used to measure the total OPEB liability.
+This discount rate was based on the long-term expected rate of return on OPEB plan investments of 7.15%.
+The projection of cash flows used to determine this discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.